How much will I earn?

 How to read the salary schedule

-The UFT salary schedule allows you to earn more money — thousands of dollars more each year — as you spend more time on the job (in what are called steps) and as you earn more education credits (in what are called differentials).
+The UFT salary schedule allows you to earn more money as you spend more time on the job (in what are called steps) and as you earn more education credits (in what are called differentials).

-Regularly appointed teachers are eligible, as are some pedagogues and administrative workers (who should refer to their contracts for more information).
-For teachers, after the fifth year and at intervals thereafter, you will receive “longevity” increments — also called “longevities.”
-These come after you have taught in New York City for five, 10, 13, 15, 18, 20 and 22 years.
-A longevity increase becomes part of the teacher’s base salary and is immediately pensionable.
+Teachers will receive "longevity" increments after teaching in New York City for five, 10, 13, 15, 18, 20 and 22 years.
+A longevity increase becomes part of the teacher's base salary and is immediately pensionable.

-Please note: Titles other than teachers also can receive salary differentials and should refer to their contracts or contact their borough office for details.
+Titles other than teachers can also receive salary differentials and should refer to their contracts or contact their borough office for details.